vpakarinen/multimodal-webui/README.md

 # Multimodal Web UI for Qwen 2.5 Omni

-A web user interface for capable of processing text, text-to-speech, and images.
+A web user interface for capable of processing text, speech, and images.

 ![Qwen2.5-Omni WebUI Preview](multimodal-webui-preview.png)